Getting Started with Running

 We're sure you will, but do ignore any nonsense that some people spout about breathing through your nose and out your mouth.
 Just get the air in and out.
 Experiment with different rhythms if you like.
 E.g. breathing in once for every three steps and out once for every three steps.

 Again, we're sure you won't have to much trouble with this, but it's worth occasionally paying attention to the direction in which you're travelling by looking ahead and aiming for a target in the far distance.
-Looking ahead can help avoid excessive sideways movements and help relax the neck muscles.
+Looking forwards can help avoid excessive sideways movements and help relax the neck muscles.

 It's absolutely essential to recover between periods of exercise.
 How long you need to recover will vary according to fitness levels, age, exercise history etc. so there is no strict rule that even beginners can follow, but it would be wise to take at least one day's rest between each session in the early days.

-Remember that it is during periods of recovery that your body is adapting as a result of the stress placed on it during work sessions.
+Remember that it is during these periods of recovery that your body is adapting as a result of the stress placed on it during work sessions.
 If you do not take sufficient recovery then you will slow, halt or even reverse progress.

 While it's possible to spend a fortune on running gear and aids, it's actually pretty cheap to get started.
 Especially if you shop online.